 There are two wellness rooms located near the restrooms in the North end of the building,

-The Fitness Center is located in the A level basement.
-The Fitness Center provides a plethora of equipment, unlimited group exercise classes and a personal locker with a laundry service which costs $30/month.
-Email any questions to email@example.com.
+The Meier & Frank Fitness Center, operated by LifeStart, is located in the A level basement.
+The fitness center provides a plethora of equipment, unlimited group exercise classes, plus a personal locker and laundry service that costs $30/month Email any questions to email@example.com.

 As an office building, the Meier & Frank Building is shared with other professional firms and organizations.
 Respect and courtesy to other building tenants when using common areas such as the first floor, elevators and bicycle storage is expected from all faculty, staff and students.